-It’s mega-mega-mega crucial.
+It’s extremely crucial.
 No instagram, no Nala.
 I run solely on Instagram.
-That's the reason why I hired a full-time ‘Instagrammer’ in Paris, to appeal to the local and international market.
+That's the reason why, to appeal to the local and international market, I hire a full-time ‘Instagrammer’ based in Paris.

 We invest in social media now because it is something very crucial.
 But I cannot tell what’s next with how fast the world is moving.
 Photography is also super-crucial.
 You need good photos to appeal to a wider audience.

 What do you intend to do in the next two years?

 Collaborate with bigger names, wallpaper brands or bed coverings, etc. I will deliver the patterns and they can take it from there.
 I want to work on my second book.
 There is so much to do.
 I am also trying to find a balance to spend more time with my daughter.
 I want to look for a husband too, hopefully within the next two years.
 No, I’m joking.
 I don't have time for that.